 Genus - Euphlyctis Fitzinger, 1843

 These are entirely aquatic frogs.
 They have well developed webbing.
 Two species are known from Sri Lanka.
-Both species preffer still waters but E. cyanophlyctis is also seen in flowing waters.
-E. cyanophlytis is distributed throught Sri Lanka.
-This frog has the abilty to skip over the surface of water and has earned the name 'Skipper frog'.
-E. hexadactyla is distributed in the lowlands of Sri Lanka.
+Both species prefer still waters but E. cyanophlyctis is also seen in flowing waters.
+Euphlyctis cyanophlytis is distributed throughout Sri Lanka.
+This frog has the ability to skip over the surface of water and has earned the name 'Skipper frog'.
+Euphlyctis hexadactylus is distributed in the lowlands of Sri Lanka.
 It is the only known frog to feed on plant matter.

 Species of Euplyctis in Sri Lanka